 The second, and perhaps more critical, motivation is the scalability of annotation.
-While we can potentially scale up 3D scenes using synthetic data generation pipelines, annotating these scenes with human effort is both costly and time-consuming, especially for complex tasks like densely grounding annotation.
-To put the cost of money and time in perspective, for the data we annotated in this paper, we estimate that obtaining the same annotations with human annotator would cost at least \$539,000 and require 5.76 years (no eat, no sleep) worth of work from a professional annotator (earning minimum wage of \$10.67 per hour).
-In contrast, using LLMs (GPT4 \cite{openai2024gpt4}), we achieve the same results for \$3,030 within 2 days, representing a 178x reduction in cost and a 1051x reduction in time.
-At the time of writing, the cost and time further decreases by 50\% to \$1,500 and 1 day, with the introduction of GPT-4o \cite{gpt4o}.
+While we can potentially scale up 3D scenes using synthetic data generation pipelines, manual annotation is both costly and time-consuming, especially for complex tasks like densely grounding annotation.
+To put the time/money cost in perspective, for the data we annotated in this paper, we estimate that obtaining the same annotations with human annotator would cost at least \$539,000 and require 5.76 years (no eat, no sleep) worth of work from a professional annotator (earning minimum wage of \$10.67 per hour).
+In contrast, using LLMs (GPT4 \citep{openai2024gpt4}), we achieve the same results for \$3,030 within 2 days, representing a 178x reduction in cost and a 1051x reduction in time.
+At the time of writing, the cost and time further decreases by 50\% to \$1,500 and 1 day, with the introduction of GPT-4o \citep{gpt4o}.

 As previously discussed, using humans to annotate 3D scenes can be an exhaustive process.
 Meanwhile, 2D-LLMs demonstrate remarkable capabilities in understanding visual inputs and generating language, making them well-suited for creating high-quality, grounded language annotations.
 However, due to the hallucination issues and data issues in 2D-LLMs, aggregating information across images, even those originating from the same scene, is not feasible yet.